famoser/agnes/README.md

 `php bin/agnes release v1.0 master` creates the release `v1.0` from the latest master
 `php bin/agnes deploy v1.0 *:*:dev` installs the release `v1.0` on all instances matching `*:*:dev`
 `php bin/agnes rollback *:*:dev` rolls back instances matching `*:*:dev` to the previous release
-`php bin/agnes copy:shared example:example.com:production example:example.com:dev` copies the shared data from the instance matching `example:example.com:production` to `example:example.com:dev`
+`php bin/agnes copy:shared example:example.com:dev production` copies the shared data to the instance matching `example:example.com:dev` from the `production` stage

 for details on the commands use the `--help` argument.